This site is privately owned and is not affiliated with any government agency. Learn more here

 On your online LIHEAP application, you should provide information about your income sources.
 This can include what was on your most recent paychecks, how often you work and contact information for your employer.
 You will also be asked about how much you pay in rent, energy and other bills to determine your financial need.
 The level of detail required can vary from state to state, with some requiring a breakdown of income sources and others requiring more general information.
 Once you complete the application, you should be able to submit it online.
 You may be required to verify additional information by mail or in person, depending on your state.

 In some cases, you can apply for LIHEAP by mail or by email.
-This may be the case if your state operates LIHEAP at a county or district level rather than at a state level.
-This is also mostly limited to states that have a statewide application form, even if they administer benefits at a local level.
-To find the printable HEAP application, you may have to visit your state’s DHHS website.
-In some states, such as Vermont, you can call a number to have a form delivered to you.
+States that operate through county or district offices and have a statewide application form will generally offer this option.
+To get a printable application form, you will probably have to visit your state’s DHHS website.
+In some states, such as Vermont, you can call a number and have a form delivered to you.

-When you receive your LIHEAP application form, you should fill it out completely.
-You will typically be required to fill out information for all members of your household.
-Be prepared to supply the same information that is requested in the online section above.
-You may additionally have to include documents like recent pay stubs and utility bills to complete your HEAP program application.
+When you get your LIHEAP application form, fill it out completely and include information on all members of your household, as well as the information mentioned in the online application method above.
+You may have to also include documents like recent pay stubs and utility bills to complete your HEAP program application.

-Contact your local LIHEAP office to determine whether you should submit originals or copies of documents included in the application.
+Contact your local LIHEAP office to know if you need to submit originals or copies of documents with the application.
 Mark your envelope and mail it with the appropriate postage to the address indicated on your form or your nearest office.
-After submitting your application, you should receive a decision on whether you receive LIHEAP benefits within a few weeks, depending on your location.
+After turning in your application, the decision on whether you get LIHEAP benefits will be sent within a few weeks to your home, depending on your location.

-In some cases, you can submit your Home Energy Assistance Program application through email.
-Rather than including copies of necessary documents, you should include scans and attach them to the email as necessary.
-Research your municipality’s specific instructions to determine if you can email your application and where you should send it.
+In some cases, you can turn in your Home Energy Assistance Program application via email.
+Instead of including copies of necessary documents, you should include scans and attach them to the email.
+Research your municipality’s specific instructions to determine if you can email your application and where to send it.

-Many states and municipalities require you to apply for energy assistance in person.
-This is particularly true of states that operate LIHEAP at the local level.
-States like Texas require you to make an in-person visit to an agency to get approved and submit an application for benefits.
-In some cases, you may be required to bring everyone in your household or provide signatures from the adults.
+Many states and municipalities ask that you apply for energy assistance in person, especially in states that operate at a local level.
+States like Texas ask that you make an in-person visit to an agency to get approved and turn in an application for benefits.
+In some cases, you will need to bring everyone in your household or provide signatures from the adults.

 You can find LIHEAP application locations on your state’s DHHS or LIHEAP website.
-You may be required to schedule an appointment with the LIHEAP agency first.
-In that case, you can either schedule an appointment online or by calling the office directly, depending on your state.
-Schedule an appointment with the agency nearest to you and begin gathering necessary documents.
-This may include pay stubs, rental verification if you rent and utility bills to demonstrate your need for assistance.
-In some states, you must locate a printable LIHEAP application and fill it out to bring with you to your appointment.
+You may need to schedule an appointment with the LIHEAP agency first either online or by calling the office directly, depending on your state.
+Schedule an appointment with the agency nearest to you and start gathering the necessary documents, which may include pay stubs, rental verification if you rent and utility bills to show that you need help.
+In some states, you have to get a printable LIHEAP application and fill it out to bring with you to your appointment.
 In others, you will not fill out an application until you arrive at the appointment.

-Once your application is processed, your power provider will typically receive a single one-time lump sum payment.
+Once your application is processed and if you are approved, your power provider will get a single one-time lump sum payment.
 This payment may be to settle debts or to cover part of your electricity bills for the season.
-To learn more about how to apply for low income electricity benefits, download our comprehensive guide on LIHEAP.